 New Year’s Eve Celebrations

-If you extend your vacation to New Year’s Eve, Rome won’t disappoint you in terms of entertainment!
-The tradition in Italy is to have a special New Year’s Dinner called “cenone”.
+If you extend your vacation to New Year’s Eve, Rome won’t disappoint in terms of entertainment!
+The tradition in Italy is to have a special New Year’s dinner called cenone.
 For this reason, many restaurants will offer special menus and rates.
-It is best to call and book your favorite culinary experience.
+It’s best to call and book your favorite culinary experience in advance.